unik-name/unn-crawler/README.md

 # Crawler

-Crawler scans the ARK network to get information about the peers in the network.
+Crawler scans the [UNS network](https://uns.network) to get information about the peers in the network.

 #### ❤️ Support maintenance and development of plugins

+This project is fork of [crawler](https://github.com/deadlock-delegate/crawler) from `deadlock` delegate.
-If you find this or other plugins useful please consider
+If you find this useful, please consider:

 - voting for `deadlock` delegate
 - donating to `AWtgFYbvtLDYccJvC5MChk4dpiUy2Krt2U`